-This activity looks at your ability to be nourished, either by cutting food into pieces or getting it into to your mouth.
+This activity looks at your ability to eat and drink, including cutting food into pieces and conveying it to your mouth.

 You should talk about spilling food if this means you have to change your clothes after meals.

 - to use an aid or appliance to be able to take nutrition; or

 - supervision to be able to take nutrition; or

 - assistance to be able to cut up food.

 When answering the questions think about: